 What Is Full Truckload Shipping?

-Truckload shipping means your freight fills the entire capacity of a truck’s trailer.
+Full truckload shipping means your freight fills the entire capacity of a truck’s trailer.
 Full truckload shipping is the most common transportation mode, with the U.S. full truckload market estimated to equal $950 billion.
 Carriers mostly move alike freight for large enterprises, their suppliers, and retailers.

-What Is Less-than-Truckload Shipping?
+What Is Less Than Truckload Shipping?

 What Are the Benefits of Full Truckload?